 Research

-The faculty in the Department of Anthropology at 澳门六合彩官网直播 are involved in a variety of research initiatives.
+The faculty in the Institute for Intercultural and Anthropological Studies at 澳门六合彩官网直播 are involved in a variety of research initiatives.

 The following 澳门六合彩官网直播 faculty in other departments collaborate on anthropology and African American and African studies projects and research: